thanhqueen99/anomaly-detection/README.md

 - **topex.R**: R Script for running the anomaly detection on TOPEX satellite.

 ## How to Run the Code
+Ensure you set the correct working directory as all file paths within the R Scripts are relative to this directory.

 ### Software